AuroraSaetran/AuroraSaetran/README.md

 ## Hi there, I'm Aurora 👋

-My www.linkedin.com/in/aurorasaetran

-I am a masterstudent at HVL in Bergen.
+I am a masterstudent at Western Norway University of Applied Sciences, currently enrolled in ICT Engineering: Applied Computer Science and Engineering, Engineering Science Specialisation.

-Spring 2024 I finished my bachelor degree in software development at HVL, and now I want to learn more abou IOT and cyber-physical systems.
-My current projects include a lamp that responds to input from another lamp and more.
+Earlier projects include:
+A mobileapplication in React Native with firebase for my bachelor thesis (https://hdl.handle.net/11250/3143703)

+Current projects include:
+Lamps built with arduinos and 3D-printing that can respond to input on the other lamp